-- 7. a.
-Write a C program that implements the Bubble sort method to sort a given array of integers in ascending order. - b.
-Write a C program that implements the Selection sort method to sort a given list of names in ascending order. - 8.
-Write a C program to perform the following: - a.
-Addition of Two Matrices - b.
-Multiplication of Two Matrices. - 9.
-Write a C program that uses functions to perform the following operations: - a.
-To insert a sub-string into given main string from a given position. - b.
-To delete n characters from a given position in a given string. - c.
-To find substring in a given string - 10. a.
-Write a C program to determine if the given string is a palindrome or not - b.
+- a.
+Write a C program to convert a Roman numeral ranging from I to L to its decimal equivalent. - b.
+Write a C program that converts a number ranging from 1 to 50 to Roman equivalent - c.
+Write a C program that uses functions to perform the following operations: - d.
+To insert a sub-string into a given main string from a given position. - e.
+To delete n Characters from a given position in a given string. - f.
+Write a C program to determine if the given string is a palindrome or not (Spelled same in both directions with or without a meaning like madam, civic, noon, abcba, etc.) - g.
+Write a C program that displays the position of a character ch in the string S or -1 if S doesn't contain ch. - h.
 Write a C program to count the lines, words and characters in a given text.